ZSvedic/educational-transformer/readme.md

         ...
 ```

+This transformer implementation is simpler because:
+* There is no tokenizer step, instead generated data is dircetly fed to the model.
+* There is no support for loading pretrained GPT2 or similar model wights.
+* It doesn't try to reproduce results from any paper.
+* There is no support for distributed training (multiple GPUs).

-Here is the diagram of the implemented decoder-only, auto-regressive transformer architecture ([GPT-2](https://en.wikipedia.org/wiki/GPT-2)):
+Below is the diagram of the implemented decoder-only, auto-regressive transformer architecture ([GPT-2](https://en.wikipedia.org/wiki/GPT-2)):
 <img src="Wiki-Full-GPT-architecture.png" width="498" height="599">

 ## Influence and Rationale
 I wanted to learn transformer architecture by recreating a minimum project.
 I was first recommended [nanoGPT](https://github.com/karpathy/nanoGPT/), a great project but a bit too complex for beginners.
-That is because nanoGPT is compatible with published GPT models, tries to reproduce benchmarks, and supports distributed training, making it harder to understand.
+That is because nanoGPT is compatible with published GPT models, tries to reproduce benchmarks, and supports distributed training.

 Fortunately, Krapathy's previous [minGPT](https://github.com/karpathy/minGPT/) project is simpler and more educational.
 I used minGPT as a basis for this project but added comments and changed the structure to make it easier to follow.